hsubox76/gatsby-starter-netlify-cms/src/pages/blog/2019-01-22-procedurally-ruin-other-peoples-code-using-the-magic-of-asts.md

 # A Teachable Moment, I Guess

-And in the course of doing so, I figured, I could maybe help teach other people some of the basic concepts behind linting or formatting or otherwise screwing with source code files, and hell, maybe those people would actually do something useful with that skill.
+And in the course of doing so, I figured, I could maybe help teach other people some of the basic concepts behind linting or formatting or otherwise screwing with source code files, and hell, maybe those people would actually **do something useful **with that skill.

-Maybe it would help demystify the intimidating aura around making dev tools if I, an idiot, could show how one might stumble one's way through making such a tool, or enough of the scaffolding of one to give someone else the confidence to build a full-featured useful thing.
+Maybe it would help demystify the intimidating aura around making dev tools if I, an **idiot**, could show how one might stumble one's way through making such a tool, or enough of the scaffolding of one to give someone else the confidence to build a full-featured useful thing.

 I apologize if this is more rambly than a direct set of how-to steps but as the purpose is to show how someone might go from zero (domain knowledge at least) to... well, an MVP, the journey is pretty key.